 Our main objectives going forward are:

-The College looks to the future with hope and excitement at continuing the fine tradition of 90 years of Catholic Education in the Manly and broader region.
+The College looks to the future with hope and excitement at continuing the fine tradition of Catholic Education in the Manly and broader region.

 Mr Chris Browne B.Ed, M.Ed (Ed.Admin), M.Ed.Stud, MACE, G.C.Theol.